 Bugis.
-Coming out from fun bouncy barre at 7:30pm on Monday, with no plans, I receive a call from Sanoop, who meets me for an adventure.
+Coming out from a fun bouncy barre class at 7:30pm on Monday, with no plans, I receive a call from Sanoop, who meets me for an adventure.
 We walk across the beautiful white bridge between Clarke and Boat Quays, pass by City Hall, towards the white arches and travelling banana trees gracing the facade of Raffles Hotel, stop at Papi’s Tacos, where we sit at the bar counter and share a few vegan and fish tacos, a cactus salad, corn-off-the-cob drizzled with a very spicy sauce and a frozen margarita.
 Ahh… Meander around the area that we like so much – the mix of sleek futuristic, cute Peranakan and regally colonial architecture, and eventually walk back towards Fort Canning Park, through Rob Quay, back across the river, to Tiong Bahru.
 At home, we down a turmeric tonic and a few episodes of Atypical.

 Merlion.
 Tuesday is a public holiday – Diwali.
 We head down to the Merlion, and find that this is an excellent time to pay it a visit: there’s no one around at 8am.
 It’s a beautiful morning to play tourist and sit in the sun in one of the most iconic places in Singapore for a while.
 Once we’ve had enough, we walk down the river to Dutch Coffee Company for a coffee, then over to Plain Vanilla for more coffee and to do some work from one of the little wooden tables placed outside in the leafy walkway.
 That night, we watch an episode of Tales of Light on Netflix – very recommendable if you’re into nature and photography…